 4. Victoria tours and camping

 Sometimes, the best adventures are those that are the least on the grid.
 Nature is most beautiful in its intact and secluded parts.
 Outback of Wilsons Promontory has hidden and secluded beaches, scattered around for you to hike and explore.
 Alongside its shores, you will also be able to see humpback whales, migrating to the south during the September to November migration period.
+One of the best destinations in Australia.

 Imagine hiking and camping in these areas, finding hidden beaches while these incredible creatures swim and jump on the horizon.
 To make your adventure and journey all the more memorable, you can take it a step further and dive right into the action!
 Organised by the wildlife coast cruises, you can spend your entire day engaged in a lengthy boat journey around the natural scenery.
 From Refuge Cove and rabbit Islands back to Port Welshpool Jetty, there will be no shortage of sights to fill your camera with.
 And in each shot, there is a chance to spot and memorise a beautiful whale.